m50d/m50d.github.com/_posts/2014-05-16-signs-your-java-program.md

 Class hierachies and generics can take you a long way

+##You're putting parts of your code in config files, or other languages

 ## Your async code is hitting the callback pyramid of doom

 //spring aop, hibernate transactions, lombok, jackson module system, those magic files Jersey uses